jsgrrchg/MoodistMac/README.md

 ## License

-This project is open source.
-See the [LICENSE](LICENSE) file in the repository for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

+⚠️ Third-Party Assets
+Some sounds used in this project are sourced from third-party providers and are subject to different licenses:

+Sounds licensed under the Pixabay Content License: Pixabay Content License Sounds licensed under CC0: Creative Commons Zero License

 ---